TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 # Identification
+An initial assessment shall be conducted to determine if the identified event or activity constitutes an incident.
+Initial assessment shall be performed quickly, even with limited details and analysis.
+After initial assessment, if the activity or event is determined to be benign, no incident is required.

+Once an incident is confirmed or is highly suspect, an Incident Responder shall immediately open a ticket if one does not exist.
+A timeline shall be created and backfilled as necessary recording date/time, source party, destination party(ies), a description of the actions performed, and a raw copy of correspondence/events.
+Information of this nature can also be used as evidence in a court of law if legal prosecution is pursued.

+Centralized log databases and Security Information and Event Management (SIEM) solutions are expected to be the primary points of monitoring and incident identification.
 Incident Responders shall monitor available dashboards, signatures, and logs for suspicious activity and events that have the potential to cause an incident.
 Identification by automated means (e.g. signatures, heuristics analysis, statistics-based anomalies, and automated correlation) shall be leveraged to increase the effectiveness of each Incident Responder.
 Manual identification methods, such as relying on users to identify and report infected hosts, and individually checking each host, are not feasible for most situations.
 However, a means of manual end-user reporting shall be made available by maintaining a group email box and a phone number.

-However, centralized log databases and Security Information and Event Management (SIEM) solutions are expected to be the primary points of monitoring and incident identification.
-Within the SIEM, correlation rules and dashboards shall be maintained that both display events of particular concern and present recent events for short-term correlation and analysis.
-Queries tuned to the business operating environment shall be maintained and shared among the team to speed up identification.

 An event is any observable occurrence in a system or network.
 Events include a user connecting to a file share, a server receiving a request for a web page, a user sending email, and a firewall blocking a connection attempt.
 Suspicious activity includes events with a potentially negative consequence, such as system crashes, packet floods, unauthorized/questionable use of system privileges, unauthorized/questionable access to sensitive data, and destruction of data.

-An incident is a violation or imminent threat ...
+An event or suspicious activity can lead to a cybersecurity incident, defined as a violation or imminent threat ...
 - of compliance requirements
 - of acceptable use policies
 - of standard security practices